bojkovladislav/phone-sphere-catalog/README.md

 ## Features

-Explore the exciting features that make the React Phone Catalog stand out:
+Explore the exciting features that make the Phone Sphere Catalog stand out:

 ### User-Friendly Interface